 Community Board members are officially appointed by the Manhattan Borough President.
 Half of the members of these boards are selected unilaterally by the Borough President, and half with the nomination of the City Council Members who represent the district.
 The Borough President must ensure adequate representation from different geographic neighborhoods in the district and must consider whether each community’s constituencies are represented.

-If you’d like to be named to your local community board, your application must be received at the Manhattan Borough President’s office or postmarked by February 1, 2014.
-You can download an application (for new members) here (pdf).
+If you’d like to be named to your local community board, applications will be accepted starting November 17, 2014, and must be received at the Manhattan Borough President’s office or postmarked by January 30, 2015.
+Applications will be available for download soon.

 Learn more about Community Boards in the following excerpts from/adaptations of the “Handbook for Community Board Members,” published in 1998 by the Mayor’s Community Affairs Unit.